WilliamRagstad/mini-lang/README.md

     * Methods:
         * `tuple.length` - The number of values in the tuple
         * `tuple[index]` - The value at the given index
-* `map` - A disorderly collection of key-value pairs, where each key can be accessed by index.
+* `map` - A disorderly collection of hashed key-value pairs, where each key can be accessed by index.
     * Examples:
         * `#{'a': 1, 'b': 2, 'c': 3}` - A map of three key-value pairs
         * `#{}` - An empty map